webplatform/docs/guides/getting_started_with_css/index.md

 <syntaxhighlight lang="css">p {margin: 5px;font-family: arial;color: blue;}</syntaxhighlight>

-As long as you include the necessary curly braces, colons, and semi-colons to separate out different parts, the browser understands the values you apply to properties.
+* There are a few exceptions where whitespace matters.
+For example, inside CSS function syntax, adding whitespace matters.
+So the property value <code>url(background-image.png)</code> would not work properly if you put a space between url and the rest of it, for example <code>url (background-image.png)</code>.
+But in general, as long as you include the necessary curly braces, colons, and semi-colons to separate out different parts, the browser understands the values you apply to properties.

 === CSS comments ===